HSBC Bank PLC: Post Stabilisation Notice

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerFeiertagspause an den US-Börsen -- ATX schließt etwas fester -- DAX dreht letztlich leicht ins Minus -- Asiens Börsen zum Handelsende in Grün
+Börse aktuell - Live TickerAnhaltende Zinsunsicherheit: ATX und DAX schließen schwächer -- Asiens Börsen zu Handelsende im Minus

-Der heimische Aktienmarkt zeigte sich im Montagshandel knapp oberhalb der Nulllinie.
-Der DAX konnte seine zwischenzeitlichen Gewinne nicht halten und schloss moderat im Minus.
-Die Märkte in Fernost legten zum Wochenauftakt zu.
-An den US-Börsen wurde am Montag aufgrund eines Feiertages nicht gehandelt.
+Am heimischen Aktienmarkt zeigten sich im Donnerstagshandel Verluste.
+Am deutschen Aktienmarkt ging es leicht bergab.
+Die US-Börsen laufen in unterschiedliche Richtungen.
+Die asiatischen Märkte schlossen am Donnerstag tiefer.